Dmunozig/crypto_sentiment/README.md

 # Project Name: Crypto Sentiment
 # Objective
-This project is trying to predict the bitcoin price using sentiment analysis as an additional feature because the price is mainly linked to emotion/sentiment.
+This project predicts bitcoin prices using sentiment analysis as an additional feature because the price is mainly linked to emotion/sentiment.

 # Motivation
-As bitcoin prices is extremelly volatile due to its high speculative nature.
+Bitcoin prices are extremely volatile due to its high speculative nature.
 A big part of the trading is backed by emotions and not fundamentals and logic.
 This project tries to capitalize on this inherently strong sentiment investing that makes up a majority of the trading of bitcoin.

 # Team
 - Diego Munoz